hyperledger-labs/orion-server/docs/getting-started/transactions/gosdk/usertx.md

 > As a pre-requisite, we need to first [create a connection](./../../pre-requisite/gosdk#creating-a-connection-to-the-orion-cluster) and [open a database session](./../../pre-requisite/gosdk#opening-a-database-session).

+> In addition to this example, you can download and use user administration transaction example from gosdk examples folder: [orion-sdk-go/examples/api/user_tx/user_tx.go](https://github.com/hyperledger-labs/orion-sdk-go/blob/main/examples/api/user_tx/user_tx.go)

 Once a [database session](./../../pre-requisite/gosdk#opening-a-database-session) is created, we can call `session.UsersTx()` to start the users administration transaction context.
 On this transaction context, we have the support for following method calls: